-We follow the BaNES AMV syllabus as well as the Understanding Christianity resource to enhance the teaching and learning.
+We use Jigsaw RE as well as the Understanding Christianity resource for RE lessons.
 Our Scheme of Work shows continuity and progression, each teacher has plans, and Subject Knowledge Organisers, which highlights new vocabulary covered in the unit of work.